xriss/opusbookshelf/README.md

 This should just work with any audio files that have reasonable tags, so the input files could be sourced from anywhere not just audible.
-If it does not try to convert an audio file then it is probably missing tags or the opus file already exists.
+If it does not try to convert an audio file then it is probably missing tags.

-Generally Check the file with exiftool and make sure it has an Artist and an Album tag set as we use/require these to build the output directory structure that audiobookshelf expects.
+Check the file with exiftool and make sure it has an Artist and an Album tag set as we use/require these to build the output directory structure that audiobookshelf expects.
+No tags, no output.